 Either click the battery icon to find it, or click the icon in the bottom right corner of the screen to bring up Action Centre: you'll see the Battery Saver tile near the bottom.
 It will be greyed out if your laptop charger is connected.
 To find out which apps are draining the most power, click the battery icon near the clock, then click Power & sleep settings.
 From the left-hand pane click Battery and then on the Battery usage by app link.
 You can also make this mode turn on automatically by ticking the box and adjusting the slider.

 If you’re not using them, disable Wi-Fi and Bluetooth.
-Both radios can use a fair amount of power, so it makes sense to turn them off when you’re on battery power.
+Both radios can use battery power, so it makes sense to turn them off.
 Most laptops have a switch or key combination to disable Wi-Fi, but Bluetooth can be trickier.

-Some manufacturers provide a utility (often obvious in the Start menu) for enabling or disabling Bluetooth, but if in doubt, you can head to the Device Manager in the Control Panel, scroll through the list of hardware until you find the Bluetooth adaptor, right-click on it and choose Disable.
+On older laptops, some manufacturers provide a utility (often obvious in the Start menu) for enabling or disabling Bluetooth, but if in doubt, you can head to the Device Manager in the Control Panel, scroll through the list of hardware until you find the Bluetooth adapter, right-click on it and choose Disable.
 (Double-clicking on it when disabled should enable it again.)

-Lithium-ion batteries are relatively clever in that they can’t be overcharged, but it’s not good for the long-term health of your battery to leave your laptop always plugged in to the mains.
+Lithium-ion batteries should have overcharging protection, but it’s not good for the long-term health of your battery to leave your laptop always plugged in to the mains.
 Some manufacturers (including Sony and Lenovo) provide a utility which limits the battery from fully charging.

 This helps to prevent battery degradation and means you can leave the laptop always connected to the mains.
 When you want to use your laptop on battery power and get maximum battery life, disable the limiter and allow the laptop to charge to 100 percent.

-We mentioned this at the start, but why not invest in a spare battery?
+We mentioned this at the start, but if your laptop does have a removable battery, it can be worth buying a spare.
 They’re available for many laptops, and you might even find that your laptop can accept a higher-capacity than was supplied originally.

 Other laptops allow you to remove the CD or DVD drive and install a second battery in its place.